Chart Color Schemes

 Health performance in Rutherford (North) - Aberglasslyn is well below average with considerably higher than average prevalence of common health conditions and to an even higher degree among older age cohorts

-Rutherford (North) - Aberglasslyn faces significant health challenges with a higher prevalence of common health conditions compared to the average, particularly among older age groups.
+Rutherford (North) - Aberglasslyn faces significant health challenges with a notably higher prevalence of common health conditions compared to average figures, particularly amongst older age groups.

 Approximately 54% (~10,968 people) of the total population has private health cover.
 Mental health issues and asthma are the most prevalent medical conditions in the area, affecting 10.6 and 9.3% of residents respectively.
-However, 64.1% of residents report having no medical ailments, compared to 63.4% across the Rest of NSW.
-The area has a higher proportion of seniors, with 14.9% (3,035 people) aged 65 and over.
-Health outcomes among this age group require more attention than the broader population.
+Conversely, 64.1% of residents report having no medical ailments, compared to 63.4% across Rest of NSW.
+The area has a higher proportion of seniors aged 65 and over at 14.9%, comprising 3,035 people.
+Health outcomes among these seniors require further attention due to the challenges they present.

 Frequently Asked Questions - Health